Replicated object storage

 Important

-The various GUIs (for instance the cloud management portal) in the platform connect only to the non replicated storage in availability zone europe-se-1a.
-As such, if you want to create a replicated bucket/container, you will need to use a CLI tool.
+The portals (for example the cloud management portal) in the platform only connect to the standalone object storage in availability zone europe-se-1a.
+As such, if you want to create a replicated bucket or container, you will need to use a CLI tool.

 Storage policy

-The storage policies that are available for when using replicated object storage is the policies that is most suitable as a primary storage with a requirement for high availability.
+The storage policies that are available when using replicated object storage is the policies that is most suitable as a primary storage.

 The following storage policies is available when using replication: